DarkmatterVale/DarkmatterVale/README.md

 ## Hi there 👋

+I'm interested in AI, robotics, RF, and biology.

+🚀 Currently building legal tech for spectrum policy in the USA at [https://docket-rocket.io](https://docket-rocket.io)

 <!--
 **DarkmatterVale/DarkmatterVale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.